How CompanyIQ Works

 Large companies

 Companies with very large filed accounts receive a Governance and Compliance Report rather than a full CIQ Score.
-This covers filing compliance, director quality, and board stability but cannot extract full financial metrics.
+This covers filing compliance and director quality but cannot extract full financial metrics.
 It is clearly labelled in the report.

 Micro-entities